RahulTAkhade/Rock-Paper-Scissors-Game/README.md

 You can customize the game by modifying the CSS to change the appearance of the elements or by adjusting the JavaScript code to alter the game logic.
 Additionally, you can prompt the user for a different number of attempts at the beginning of the game by adjusting the setAttempts function in the JavaScript code.

 Enjoy playing the game!

+## Author

+- **Name**: Rahul Tukaram Akhade

+## Usage

+To run the website locally, clone this repository and open the HTML files in your browser.
+Alternatively, you can visit [Rock Paper Scissors Game Website](https://battleofhandss.netlify.app) for a live preview.